Wahaj-Developer/Data-Structures-Algorithms/README.md

 console.log(a + b); // "1010"
 console.log(typeof(a + b)); // "string"
 ```
+- Different Data Types - a is a number (10) while b is a string ("10") - they have different types despite similar appearance

+- String Concatenation with + - When using + operator with mixed types, JavaScript converts the number to string and concatenates them

+- Type Coercion Result - The operation 10 + "10" becomes "10" + "10" resulting in string "1010" instead of mathematical sum

+Conclusion: The + operator behaves differently based on data types - it performs addition with numbers but concatenation when strings are involved, demonstrating JavaScript's type coercion where values are automatically converted to compatible types during operations.

 - When you use `+` with a number and a string, JavaScript converts the number to a string and joins them together.

 ### Concatenation in Expressions